 - Advances special projects and promising approaches - Our program staff collaborate with strategic partners to share success stories, best practices and even promising approaches related to healthy, local and sustainable foods system initiatives.
 Current project topics include food prescriptions, maternal and infant health, first foods and breastfeeding. >> Read More Here.

 Meet Our Staff

 Hillary M. Bisnett, Healthy Food in Health Care Program Director, joined the Ecology Center staff in April 2009 to leverage the health care sector’s institutional purchasing power to support the development of a sustainable food system.
 She holds a bachelor’s degree in Sustainable Business from Aquinas College and her passion for local, sustainable food comes from growing up on a family farm in southwest Michigan.
 Before coming to the Ecology Center, Hillary worked as a consultant at Metro Health Hospital in Grand Rapids.
 She coordinated the hospital’s farmers market, Healthy Food in Health Care Pledge efforts and monitored the nearly 1-acre green roof and natural landscaping surrounding the campus.
-Most recently, she completed her Certificate in Organic Gardening from Washtenaw Community College and is now pursuing a culinary arts degree.
+Most recently, she completed her culinary arts degree from Washtenaw Community College.

 Contact:Hillary M. BisnettHealthy Food in Health Care Program Director

 339 E. Liberty, Ste 300, Ann Arbor, MI 48105 firstname.lastname@example.org (734) 369 – 9282